lidel/discourse-locale-override/README.md

 Simple plugin/boilerplate to override some of translations keys in Discourse and persist them between Docker rebuilds.
 It aims to be used by translators and early adopters of fresh locale files.

+**Note:
-**If all you want is to override just a single label, there is a better, recently added GUI for this: [Customize all text in Discourse](https://meta.discourse.org/t/customize-all-text-in-discourse/36092?u=lidel).**
+If you are not a locale developer and use Discourse >= 1.6 there is a  GUI for this: [Customize all text in Discourse](https://meta.discourse.org/t/customize-all-text-in-discourse/36092?u=lidel)**

 This repository contains only the `pl_PL` locale.
 See FAQ below if you need to override a different one.